 Happy Days was an American television sitcom that aired from January 15th, 1974, to September 24th, 1984 on ABC.
-The show spanned eleven full seasons and received high critical acclaim.
-The series spawned a couple of spinoffs such as Laverne & Shirley and Mork & Mindy.
+The show spanned 11 full seasons and received high critical acclaim, while also spinning off the live-action shows Laverne & Shirley, Mork & Mindy, Joanie Loves Chachi and Blansky’s Beauties; as well as the Saturday morning cartoons The Fonz and the Happy Days Gang, Laverne & Shirley in the Army and a version of Mork & Mindy where the characters are somehow younger and in high school.
 One of the most popular characters to come out of Happy Days was Arthur Fonzarelli, also known as ‘The Fonz’ or ‘Fonzie‘.

-The cast of Happy Days has gone on to other TV series and films, some have even passed on within the last couple of years who will receive an ‘honorable mention’.
-We just can’t leave anyone out!
+The cast of Happy Days has gone on to other TV series and films, while some have even passed on within the last couple of years.
 Here’s what the cast of Happy Days looks like, then and now!

 Henry Winkler — Arthur ‘Fonzie’ Fonzarelli

-Henry Winkler, the jukebox kickin’, pocket comb wielding tough guy that had the ladies in a Fonzie Frenzy.
-Fonzie was the bad ass with a heart of gold. the anti-hero, A guardian angel to Richie and friends, always sticking up for what was right.
-Did we mention the guy could charm the pants off, any of the adults in the show.
+Henry Winkler is the jukebox slappin’, pocket comb wielding tough guy that had the ladies in a Fonzie Frenzy.
+Fonzie was the bad ass with a heart of gold. the anti-hero, a guardian angel to Richie Cunningham and friends, always sticking up for what was right.
+Did we mention that the guy could also charm the pants off any of the adults in the show as well?
 A real kindred spirit.

 Ron Howard — Richie Cunningham

-Leading Happy Days as Richie Cunningham was no new feat for little Opie, who along with Andy Griffith, championed one of the best sitcoms of all-time.
-Ron grew up on set.
+Leading Happy Days as Richie Cunningham was no new feat for little Opie, who along with Andy Griffith, championed one of the best sitcoms of all-time in the form of The Andy Griffith Show a decade earlier.
+Ron, 69, grew up on sets.
 Literally.
-At age two he was uncredited in his father’s movie, Frontier Women.
-Besides becoming Opie in 1960, he’s also well-known and well-loved for his lisped-role, Winthrop Paroo in The Music Man in ‘62.
+At age two he was uncredited in his father’s movie, Frontier Women and, besides becoming Opie in 1960, he’s also well-known and well-loved for his lisped-role, Winthrop Paroo, in The Music Man in 1962.
+The following year he starred as young Eddie in the movie version of The Courtship of Eddie’s Father and would appear in Village of the Giants (1965), an episode of Land of the Giants in 1969 and in the film The Wild Country (1970).

 Marion Ross — Marion Cunningham

-Marion Ross played the role of Marion Cunningham.
-For all 11 seasons, she played a straight-laced, respectable housewife who on occasion sought a taste of life in another lane.
+Marion Ross played the role of Marion Cunningham for all 11 seasons, and as such she was a straight-laced, respectable housewife who on occasion sought a taste of life in another lane.
 She was proper in all manners of life, especially when it came to addressing people by their full names.
-No nicknames here – unless you were Chachi.
+No nicknames here — unless you were Chachi.

 Erin Moran — Joanie Cunningham

-Erin Moran played the role of Joanie Cunningham, and later appeared in the spin-off Joanie Loves Chachi, Moran really grew up before our eyes.
+Erin Moran, who played the role of Joanie Cunningham on both Happy Days and, in the middle of its run, the spin-off Joanie Loves Chachi, truly grew up before our eyes.
 She was only 8 years old when she first worked with show creator Garry Marshall on his movie, How Sweet It Is!.
-She was a busy little child actress, appearing in 18 separate projects before becoming a Cunningham at age 14.
+Erin was a busy little child actress, appearing in 18 separate projects before becoming a Cunningham at age 14.

-Moran didn’t act much after the massive successes of her Joanie Cunningham.
+Moran didn’t act much after the massive successes of Joanie Cunningham.
 Her television mother, Marion Ross said in an interview that Erin did not handle fame well and that her parents were unstable and unsupportive.
-Eventually Erin succumbed to pressures and self destructive instincts that annihilate so many young actors.
+Eventually, Erin succumbed to the pressures and self-destructive instincts that have annihilated so many young actors.
 Her Later years were spent taking care of her mother-in-law in a trailer park in Indiana, where she lived with her second husband.
-She sadly passed away in April 2017 from complications of stage 4 cancer.
-She spent her later years caring for her mother-in-law, but still managed to rack up some film credits beyond the ending of the sitcom.
+Sadly, she passed away in April 2017 at age 56 from complications of stage four cancer.

 Scott Baio — Chachi Arcola

-“Wa wa wa” Erin Moran’s love interest on screen – and off apparently, too – Scott was one month older than Erin, but didn’t have near the credits to his name by Happy Days’ time.
-Scott Baio played the role of Chachi Arcola, who was Moran’s love interest in the sitcom.
-His first role was a lead in the film Bugsy Malone, – if you’re not familiar with this, you should be, it’s the classic gangster story of Bugsy Malone told with an all-child cast, including himself and Jodie Foster.
+“Wa wa wa!”
+Erin Moran’s love interest on screen (and apparently off as well), Scott was one month older than Erin but didn’t have near the credits to his name by the time that Happy Days came along.
+Scott Baio played the role of Chachi Arcola, Fonzie’s nephew who became Joanie’s boyfriend and, in the end, husband.
+His first role was as the lead in the 1976 film Bugsy Malone.
+If you’re not familiar with this one, you should be: it’s the classic gangster musical story of Bugsy Malone told with an all-child cast, including Scott and Jodie Foster.

-Chachi’s trademark phrase, “Wa Wa Wa”, came from Scott Baio always asking “What, What, What?”.
-He also took part in the spinoff from the series called Joanie Loves Chachi.
-He went on to star in leading roles in other popular films like Charles in Charge, Baby Talk, and Diagnosis Murder.
-Today, Scott Baio lives with his family and daughter and is very politically active with the Republican Party.
+Chachi’s trademark phrase, “Wa Wa Wa” came from Scott Baio always asking “What, What, What?”.
+He also co-starred with Erin in the spinoff from the series called Joanie Loves Chachi, after which he went on to star in leading roles in other popular TV shows like Charles in Charge and, alongside Dick Van Dyke, Diagnosis Murder.
+Today, Scott Baio, 62. lives with his family and daughter and is very politically active with the Republican Party.

 Don Most — Ralph Malph

-Don Most played the role of Ralph Malph.
-Here’s something he has in common with John Travolta.
-Both young actors made their screen debut on the rescue series, Emergency! weeks before the premiere of Happy Days.
-Don found his big break with Happy Days.
-We have a soft spot for his character Ralph Malph, the funny guy and foil.
-Appearing in 167 episodes, Ralph the mouth was a side character in the first season but soon became one of the three amigos alongside Richie and Potsie.
+Don Most played the role of Ralph Malph and there’s actually something he has in common with John Travolta: Both young actors made their screen debut on the rescue series, Emergency! weeks before the premiere of Happy Days.
+Don found his big break with the series and much of the audience has a soft spot for his character, a funny guy and foil.
+Appearing in 167 episodes, Ralph was very much a side character in the first season, but soon became one of the three amigos alongside Richie and Potsie.
 They’d even go on to be roommates in a later season.
 We all said goodbye to Ralph after Season 7 when he and Richie left for the army.
-Not appearing in the finale, he was mentioned to have been at college.
+Not appearing in the finale (although Ron Howard as Richie did), he was mentioned to have been at college.

-He made appearances in some shows after the sitcom’s end such as Charles in Charles (alongside Scott Baio) and ED TV (alongside Ron Howard).
-He’s also had guest-starring roles on Glee and The Odd Couple.
-The man’s a triple threat as an actor, singer, and director.
+Don made appearances in some shows after the sitcom’s end such as Charles in Charles (starring Scott Baio), Star Trek: Voyager, Diagnosis: Murder and Glee.
+Additionally, he could be seen in such films as ED TV (directed by Ron Howard), Planting Melvin and The Great Buck Howard.
+He also revealed himself to be something of a triple threat as an actor, singer (having recorded a few albums over the course of his career), and director.
 Off-camera, he’s been married to actress Morgan Hart since 1982 and the couple has two daughters.
+Don is 69.

 Anson Williams — Warren ‘Potsie’ Weber

-Before Happy Days, Williams was just a student who captained his school’s track team in between acting in school productions.
-Fun fact: his full name is Anson William Heimlich, and his uncle was none other than Dr. Henry Heimlich, the man responsible for fixing countless restaurant emergencies.
+Before Happy Days, Anson Williams was just a student who captained his school’s track team in between acting in school productions.
+Fun fact: his full name is Anson William Heimlich, and his uncle was none other than Dr. Henry Heimlich, the man responsible for helping out in countless restaurant choking emergencies thanks to his procedure.

-Anson Williams played the role of ‘Potsie’ on the sitcom.
-After the sitcom ended, Williams dove straight into directing.
-He directed tons of hit films and TV shows such as Melrose Place, Beverly Hills, 90210, Baywatch, Sabrina, the Teenage Witch, Lizzie McGuire and Secret Life of the American Teenager.
+Anson Williams played the role of ‘Potsie‘ on the sitcom.
+After the conclusion of Happy Days, Williams dove straight into directing.
+In that position he’s taken on dozens of hit TV shows ranging from Melrose Place to Beverly Hills, 90210; Baywatch, Sabrina, the Teenage Witch; Lizzie McGuire and, most recently, 31 episodes of The Secret Life of the American Teenager.
+He wrote his autobiography, called Singing to a Bulldog: From Happy Days to Hollywood Director, and the Unlikely Mentor Who got Me There.
+Williams is 73.

 Tom Bosley — Howard Cunningham

 Tom Bosley played the role of Howard Cunningham.
-He took on the role after actor Harold Gould appeared in the Love, American Style pilot, but left to work on another project.
+He took on the role after actor Harold Gould essayed the part in the Love, American Style pilot, but left to work on another project.
 Bosley was in all following 255 Happy Days episodes, making his character and that of Fonzie the only ones to do so.

 Al Molinaro — Al Delvecchio